oroinc/documentation/book/customization.rst

    a template with the same name in the ``Resources/views/Grid/widget`` directory of the AcmeDemoBundle.

-Both methods have their advantages.
+Both methods of overriding the templates have their advantages.
 Putting templates under the ``app/Resources`` directory ensures that they can't be overriden by any bundle.
 For example, you usually store templates that are specific to a particular application under this path.
-Extending one of the Platform bundles is useful if you want to be able to reuse the overriden templates in several applications.
+Extending one of the Platform bundles is useful if you want to be able to re-use the overriden templates in several applications.

 .. seealso::

-    The mechanism to override bundle templates is described in detail in the `templating chapter`_ in the Symfony documentation.
+    The mechanism for overriding bundle templates is described in detail in the `templating chapter`_ in the Symfony documentation.

 Twig Placeholders
 ~~~~~~~~~~~~~~~~~

-The `OroUIBundle`_ extends Twig templates by allowing them to use so called
+The `OroUIBundle`_ extends Twig templates by allowing them to use so-called
-placeholders.
+"placeholders".
 Placeholders are defined in any bundle in the `placeholders.yml`
 file which is stored in the bundle's ``Resources/config`` directory.
 For
 example, the placeholders file of the OroDataGridBundle looks like this: